janie314/corolla/README.md

 # Corolla

 Corolla is a a lightweight SQLite web server.
-You can use it as bare-bones web framework.
+You can use it as a bare-bones web framework.

 # Example Application